RaghavendraTevari/HR_Analytics/README.md

 ## 1 Find the department wise average attrition rate

-select Department, round(avg(numofyes) * 100, 2) as Average_attrition_percentage
+SELECT department, round(avg(numofyes) * 100, 2) as Average_attrition_percentage
-from hrdataan
+FROM hrdataan
-group by department;
+GROUP BY department;

 ## 2 Find the average hourly rate of male research scientist

-select JobRole, Gender , avg(hourlyrate)  as average_hourly_rate from hrdataan
+SELECT JobRole, Gender , avg(hourlyrate)  as average_hourly_rate from hrdataan
-where JobRole = "Research Scientist" and Gender = "Male" group by JobRole;
+WHERE JobRole = "Research Scientist" and Gender = "Male" GROUP BY JobRole;

 ## 3 Find the monthly income wise attrition rate